 The d*! macros¶

-The crate exposes one proc-macro per public width - d9!, d18!,
+The crate exposes one proc-macro per public width — d18! and d38!

-flags.
-Each parses a numeric literal (or inline expression),
+(twelve in all, one per tier).
+Each parses a numeric literal (or inline

 picks or is told a scale, and expands to a